Lee Chang-sub: Career

+2012–2017: Debut with BtoB
-Lee debuted as the lead vocalist of BTOB on March 21, 2012.

-Lee has also participated in lyrics composition of some tracks by BTOB including, "Last Day", "Killing Me" and "Melody".
+Lee debuted as the lead vocalist of BtoB on March 21, 2012.
+Although primarily a vocalist in the group, Lee has also participated in lyric writing on a few tracks by BtoB including, "Last Day", "Killing Me" and "Melody".

-He became a contestant on King of Masked Singer introducing himself as "Mr. Wifi" in 2015.
-In 2016, he joined the cast of new season of SBS's reality-documentary show, Law of the Jungle, which was filmed in Mongolia.
+He was a contestant on King of Masked Singer introducing himself as "Mr. Wifi" in 2015.
+In 2016, he participated in the Mongolia episodes of SBS's reality-documentary show, Law of the Jungle.

+2017–2022: Solo career beginnings, unit debut

+Lee Changsub released his debut solo EP, bpm 82.5, in Japan.
+With the title track "At The End".
+His Japanese debut in 2017 coincided with the launch of the Piece of BTOB project, which saw each BtoB member releasing solo digital singles during the group's promotional hiatus in the summer of 2017.

 He started his career in musicals in 2017.
 He was cast in the musical adaptation of "Boys Over Flowers" as the lead, Goo Jun-pyo.
 He also played a role in the Korean production of the musical "Napoleon" as Lucien, Napoleon's little brother.
 Next, he was cast as the titular main character in the musical "Edgar Allan Poe".